mlauret/ROS-kinetic-tutorial-tech.IO/markdowns/1-introduction/introduction.md

 # Welcome!

-Welcome to this ROS tutorial.
+Welcome to this Robot Operating System tutorial.
-Here you will learn the basic of ROS "Kinetics Kame" version.
+Here you will learn the basic of ROS "Kinetics Kame" version, the latest LTS (Long Term Support) version.

+## Will I learn robotics here ?

+You will not lear robotics here, you will learn how to use ROS.
+It's different.
+Robotics is a interdisciplinary field :

+Some engineer know how to compute the Inverse Kinematics of a 7 DoF Robot.
+Some don't.

+Some engineer know how to tune a PID controller or even build a Model Predictive Controler.
+Some don't.

+Some engineer know how to develop an Artificial Intelligence to talk to people and answers question, Some don't.

+Robotics need all kind of people to be awesome : Robot control, artificial intelligence, Front-end , Back-end, vision processing, hardware guru, etc.

+Of course, the ROS Framework is heavily intended for robots (well, [lights](https://youtu.be/vVxTIRE_5Jc) and [tractors](https://youtu.be/XrazPHtJ89M) sometimes), but the ROS community have already developped "bricks" to help you setup the part you don't know (yet).

-But first some little insight about what you will learn :
+tldr; here you will learn the ROS framework.

 ## The basics